Surfing in Nicaragua

 So you didn’t know about Surfing in Nicaragua?
-Well, Nicaragua has built a sold reputation for awesome surf (and not just volcano boarding leon, have you guys done that?!) in recent years so I thought I’d dabble in a bit of it myself.
-Now I should add that I have only ever surfed twice before, I took a lesson in Indonesia for a couple of days and then a couple of months ago in El Salvador too both of which occasions had me face first into wave after wave until finally, out of nowhere I caught a few waves.
+Well, Nicaragua has built a solid reputation for awesome surf (and not just volcano boarding leon, have you guys done that?!) in recent years so I thought I’d dabble in a bit of it myself.
+Now I should add that I have only ever surfed twice before, I took a lesson in Indonesia for a couple of days and then a couple of months ago in El Salvador too both of which occasions had me face-first into wave after wave until finally, out of nowhere I caught a few waves.
 I’m a beginner, 100%, but I really wanted to try surfing in Nicaragua so I did some research and organised a few lessons.

 The place he was talking about was the Thunderbomb Surf Camp, and it was gorgeous.
 These guys have made a surfer-haven in Central America.
 You come, stay on their camp for a week or whatever, have breakfast cooked for you in front of the ocean, they take you to one of the local surf spots where the swell is great that day.
 They cook you lunch, again in front of the ocean, then take you for round two at another surf spot, then dinner.
 Pretty bloody epic.
 I can seriously see myself coming here after I finish my ‘every country in the world’ quest and trying to finally learn how to surf properly.
 It’s heaven.